Insu Yun (윤인수)

 Recent Publications

 (2025).
-Bridging the Gap between Real-World and Formal Binary Lifting through Filtered-Simulation (to appear).
+Bridging the Gap between Real-World and Formal Binary Lifting through Filtered-Simulation.
 Proceedings of the ACM SIGPLAN International Conference on Object-Oriented Programming, Systems, Languages, and Applications (OOPSLA) 2025.

 (2025).
-CROSS-X: Generalized and Stable Cross-Cache Attack on the Linux Kernel (to appear).
+CROSS-X: Generalized and Stable Cross-Cache Attack on the Linux Kernel.
 Proceedings of the 32nd ACM Conference on Computer and Communications Security (CCS).

 Contact